openvinotoolkit/openvino/src/frontends/ir/docs/support_new_opset.md

 # How to support new OpenVINO opset

-The addition of new opset to OpenVINO IR frontend is a very often task, each time when we introduce new operation set we also need to support it inside the Frontend.
+Adding a new opset to the OpenVINO IR Frontend is a very frequent task.
+When we introduce a new operation set, we must also support it inside the Frontend.

 You need to add only new line in to the constructor of `InputModelIRImpl` class: